uoregon-libraries/newspaper-curation-app/hugo/content/specs/upload-specs.md

 ### Scans

-The folder structure tells us the same information as with born-digital uploads, but also includes a MARC Org Code.  e.g., `/mnt/news/scans/oru/sn12345678/2018-01-02` would be the January 2nd, 2018 issue of title `sn12345678`, and would be assigned the `oru` awardee when batched.
+The folder structure tells us the same information as with born-digital uploads with a few exceptions:

+- The LCCN is used instead of an SFTP username
+- The Awardee (MARC Org Code) is determined from the directory name right after the scan base path
-Additionally, issues can have multiple editions by adding `_dd` to the issue folder name; e.g., `.../2018-01-02_03` would designate the third edition for January 2nd, 2018.
+- Issues can have multiple editions by adding `_dd` to the issue folder name

+e.g., `/mnt/news/scans/oru/sn12345678/2018-01-02` would be the January 2nd,
+2018 issue of title `sn12345678`, and would be assigned the `oru` awardee when batched. `/mnt/news/scans/oru/sn12345678/2018-01-02_03` would designate the third edition of the same issue.

 These issues should contain one TIFF per page and one PDF per page.
 The PDF should contain the TIFF's image with OCR information as an application like Abbyy produces.

+Rules:

+- Files should be named numerically using four digits, e.g., `0001.tif` /
+  `0001.pdf`
+- Each TIFF must have a corresponding PDF with the same base name.
+If `0001.tif` is present, but `0001.pdf` is not, or vice-versa, NCA will not be able to process the issue.
+- Files must be ordered the way they are to appear on the production ONI site, as there is no manual reorder step for scanned issues.
+NCA will attempt to guess at the order of pages not named numerically, but four-digit names are the best option.

 To conform closely to the NDNP spec, the TIFF files should be at least 300dpi and the PDFs should contain a 150dpi JPEG image encoded at about a quality of